 - Your sofa has a design which doesn’t allow you to create a slipcover.

-At Comfort Works we can create a customized cover for your upholstered sofa.
+At Comfort Works we can create a customised cover for your upholstered sofa.
 Of course, there are a few limitations and we can’t manufacture covers for all the sofas in the world (yet).
-But you can definitely send us an email to email@example.com with a picture of your sofa and we’ll tell you if your sofa is slipcoverable.
+Check out this infographic to see if your sofa is one we can cover, or send us an email and we’ll tell you if your sofa is slipcoverable.